kubevirt/monitoring/docs/runbooks/LowVirtControllersCount.md

 ## Meaning

-This alert fires when a low number of `virt-controller` pods are detected.
+This alert fires when a low number of `virt-controller` pods is detected.
 At least one `virt-controller` pod must be available in order to ensure high availability.
 The default number of replicas is 2.

 A `virt-controller` device monitors the custom resource definitions (CRDs) of a virtual machine instance (VMI) and manages the associated pods.
 The device create pods for VMIs and manages the lifecycle of the pods.
 The device is critical for cluster-wide virtualization functionality.